 dma CLINICAL PILATES™ & EDUCATION COURSES

-dma pioneered the links between spinal stability, emerging motor control research and the work of Joseph Pilates over 30 years ago.
+DMA pioneered the links between spinal stability, motor control research and the work of Joseph Pilates over 30 years ago.

-dma Clinical Pilates training is straight to the point, no complicated training modules, just two education units and a certification examination supported by eLearning, practical workshops, patient case studies and support.
+DMA training is straight to the point, no complicated training modules, just two education units and a certification examination developed in conjunction with the Australian Physiotherapy Association Accreditation process backed with eLearning, practical workshops, patient case studies and support.

-dma Clinical Pilates training provides you with a connection to a global community of over 10,000 trained clinicians and support with continuing development from leading dma local and international presenters, researchers and online resources.
+DMA Clinical Pilates training connects you to a global network of over 11,000 trained clinicians and support with continuing development from leading local and international presenters, researchers and online resources.